rovertio/MAE263C_CatcherProject/DockerROS/READme.md

 - Go through the prompted setups for the VcXsrv executor

 ## Building the container:
-- Build the docker image
+- Build the docker image: opening the folder with the dockerfile in Visual Studio Code is best to reduce complications in container naming
 - Compose the container (run within the dockerros directory)
 ```
 docker compose up